Daniel Pérez Fernández

 Designed, modeled, simulated and optimized thermodynamic cycles for multiple power generation industrial plants, including combined cycle units, cogenerations, simple Rankine cycles and ORC modules, among others.

-Monitored the performance of multiple thermo-solar power plants (CSP), with parabolic through collectors (TMO, Spain) and central tower technologies (NOOR3, Morocco).
+Monitored the performance of multiple thermo-solar power plants (CSP), with parabolic trough collectors (TMO, Spain) and central tower technologies (NOOR3, Morocco).

 Designed and programmed the backend and thermodynamic calculations of a multipurpose monitoring tool for a CSP plant owning client.